Al-Salam FC

-Al-Salam Football Club, also known as Al-Salam Wau, is a South Sudanese football club based in Wau, South Sudan, that participates in the South Sudan Premier League, South Sudan Cup, CAF Confederation Cup, and CAF Champions League.
+Al-Salam Football Club, also known as Al-Salam Wau, is a South Sudanese professional football club based in Wau, that participates in the South Sudan Premier League.

 History

 Al-Salam Football Club, also known as Al Salam Wau owing to its location in the city of Wau, was founded in 1968.

 Al-Salam won the inaugural football league in 2011–12, and was the first ever South Sudanese club to enter the 2012 Kagame Interclub Cup.
 The team played its first match against Rwandan side Armee Patriotique Rwandaise F.C. however they suffered a heavy 7–0 defeat on their debut.

-The poor tournament for Al-Salam continued with heavy defeats in their next two games (7–1 to Young Africans S.C.) and (5–0 to Atletico Olympic F.C.), but in the previous match Al-Salam's Khamis Deshama Ulama made history by becoming the first ever South Sudanese footballer to score in an international football tournament.
+The poor tournament for Al-Salam continued with heavy defeats in their next two games (7–1 to Young Africans S.C.) and (5–0 to Atletico Olympic F.C.), but Al-Salam's Khamis Deshama Ulama made history by becoming the first ever South Sudanese footballer to score in an international tournament.
 Al-salam were out at the first round.

 In 2016 Al-Salam beat Wanyjok F.C.
 4–0 in South Sudan League qualification which was hosted in Aweil.
 They also beat Islah F.C. in penalties in the final.
 Al-Salam won the South Sudan National Cup after beating Young Stars FC of Torit 3–0 in the final.

-In 2017 they won the double South Sudan National Cup and the South Sudan Football Championship respectively.
+In 2017, they won the double South Sudan National Cup and the South Sudan Football Championship respectively.